goreleaser/nfpm/www/docs/configuration.md

     path/to/local/bar.con: /etc/bar.conf

 # Custon configuration applied only to the Deb packager.
-# All fields described bellow, plus all fields above marked as `overridable`
-# can be specified here.
 deb:
   # Custom version metadata.
   # Setting metadata might interfere with version comparisons.